udi08s/Thanos-Air/README.md

        >mvn test -Dtest=FlightBooking

-  # <h3>Project Structure:
-  *All the tests goes under below package:<br />

-      >com.testingfoo.thanosair.test

-  *All the Page Files goes under below package:<br />

-      >com.testingfoo.thanosair.pages

-  Chromedriver goes under Resources -> Executable folder.

 **Note**: </br>
-If script doesnt work due to incorrect chromedriver version, download the chrome driver for the respective chrome browser version & OS and replace the same under Resources -> Executable folder. </br></br>
+1.If script doesnt work due to incorrect chromedriver version, download the chrome driver for the respective chrome browser version & OS and replace the same under Resources -> Executable folder. </br>
-**Ex**: If the script is executed in Chrome and Windows OS, then download the latest version of chromedriver.exe and copy paste the downloaded chromedriver.exe under Resource -> Executable folder.
+**Ex**: If the script is executed in Chrome and Windows OS, then download the latest version of chromedriver.exe and copy paste the downloaded chromedriver.exe under Resource -> Executable folder. </br>
+2. Dont forget to update the config.properties folder before executing the test. </br>
+3. Try to maintain same names for chromedriver and geckodriver in the resource folder.
+If the script fails due to incorrect file names, you can change the destination of chromedriver in the TestBase.java class for respective OS & browser.